bin16/notebook/markdown/flutter.md

 - That first column takes a lot of space, so it must be wrapped in an Expanded widget.
 - The `softwrap` property indicates whether the text should break on soft line breaks, such as periods or commas.
 - Widgets are classes used to build UIs.
 - Widgets are used for both layout and UI elements.
+- Use a Container when you want to add padding, margins, borders, or background color, to name some of its capabilities.
 -->

 [flutter-windows-sdk]: https://storage.googleapis.com/flutter_infra/releases/beta/windows/flutter_windows_v0.7.3-beta.zip